-In August 2020, the Financial Accounting Standards Board (FASB) issued Accounting Standards Update (ASU) No. 2020-06, Debt-Debt with Conversion and Other Options (Subtopic 470-20) and Derivatives and Hedging-Contracts in Entity's Own Equity (Subtopic 815-40): Accounting for Convertible Instruments and Contracts in an Entity's Own Equity, which simplifies the accounting for convertible instruments by eliminating the requirement to separate embedded conversion features from the host contract when the conversion features are not required to be accounted for as derivatives under Topic 815, Derivatives and Hedging, or that do not result in substantial premiums accounted for as paid-in capital.
+In August 2020, the Financial Accounting Standards Board (FASB) issued Accounting Standards Update (ASU) No. 2020-06, Debt-Debt with Conversion and Other Options (Subtopic 470-20) and Derivatives and Hedging-Contracts in Entity's Own Equity (Subtopic 815-40): Accounting for Convertible Instruments and Contracts in an Entity's Own Equity, which simplifies the accounting for convertible instruments by eliminating the requirement to separate embedded conversion features from the host contract when the conversion features are not required to be accounted for as paid-in capital.
 By removing the separation model, a convertible debt instrument will be reported as a single liability instrument with no separate accounting for embedded conversion features.
 This new standard also removes certain settlement conditions that are required for contracts to qualify for equity classification and simplifies the diluted earnings per share calculations by requiring that an entity use the if-converted method and that the effect of potential share settlement be included in diluted earnings per share calculations.
 The new standard will be effective for fiscal years beginning after December 15, 2021, including interim periods within those fiscal years.
 Early adoption is permitted, but no earlier than fiscal years beginning after December 15, 2020.
 The Company has not yet determined the potential impact the adoption may have on our consolidated financial statements.

-For the Years Ended December 31, 2021 and 2020
+Notes to Consolidated Financial Statements For the Years Ended December 31, 2021 and 2020

+Note 3.
 PREPAID EXPENSES AND OTHER CURRENT ASSETS